 Facing free agency in the summer of 2013 and uncertain of his future in Calgary, management traded their best player at the deadline to the Penguins.
-In a three-for-one deal, the Penguins traded a first-round pick, Kenny Agostino and Ben Hanowski for Iginla.
+In a three-for-one deal, the Penguins traded a first-round pick (Morgan Klimchuk), Kenny Agostino, and Ben Hanowski for Iginla.
 For the first time in his career, Iginla had a fresh start and scored 12 points in 15 postseason games as the Penguins lost in the Conference Finals that season.
 It would be the second to last time one of the game’s best goal scorers would appear in the postseason.

 The Boston Bruins drafted Joe Thornton with the first overall selection in the 1997 Entry Draft.
 At the time, the Bruins were struggling and in danger of losing their contender status after failing to make it deep into the postseason.
-As finalists in 1988 and 1990, they yielded the Stanley Cup, while back-to-back losses in the 1991 and 1992 conference finals were the last hurrah for a team that featured Hall of Famers like Ray Bourque, Cam Neely, and Adam Oates.
+As finalists in 1988 and 1990, they yielded the Stanley Cup to the Edmonton Oilers.
+Meanwhile, back-to-back losses in the 1991 and 1992 conference finals were the last hurrah for a team that featured Hall of Famers like Ray Bourque, Cam Neely, and Adam Oates.

 The Bruins’ historic playoff run of 39 years ended in 1996-97, signaling a change in the hockey market that was unseen for almost a generation.
 Thornton would be the franchise’s new face, picking up where Bourque left off whenever he planned to retire.
 Unfortunately, as you will read later, Bourque was traded, and the Bruins became Thornton’s team much sooner than anyone expected.

 Despite Thornton’s successes, the Bruins struggled and never went deep into the playoffs.
-Management felt it was time to take the team in a new direction and traded their captain of three seasons out west to San Jose.
-The Bruins received Wayne Primeau, Brad Stuart, and Marco Sturm in a three-for-one deal.
+Consequently, management felt it was time to take the team in a new direction and traded their captain of three seasons out west to San Jose.
+Meanwhile, the Bruins received Wayne Primeau, Brad Stuart, and Marco Sturm in a three-for-one deal.
 Thornton then set career highs with 96 assists and 125 points to win the Art Ross and Hart Trophies with San Jose.
-To this day, Thornton is the only athlete in the four North American sports leagues history to be traded and then be named as the league’s Most Valuable Player (MVP) in the same season.
+To this day, Thornton is the only athlete in the four North American sports leagues’ history to be traded and then be named the league’s Most Valuable Player (MVP) in the same season.

 In one of the league’s most emotional trades, the Bruins traded their longest-tenured player to the Colorado Avalanche.
-Bourque became co-captain (with Rick Middleton) in 1985-86.
-He remained in the role until 2000, building a Hall of Fame career in the process.
-Bourque was a 19-time All-Star and a five-time Norris Trophy winner, finishing his career with 1,579 points, most for a defenseman.
+Ray Bourque became co-captain (with Rick Middleton) in 1985-86.
+He remained in the role until 2000, building a Hall of Fame career.
+Furthermore, Bourque was a 19-time All-Star and a five-time Norris Trophy winner, finishing his career with 1,579 points, the most for a defenseman.

 The Avalanche sent Martin Grenier, Samuel Pahlsson, Brian Rolston, and a 2000 or 2001 first-round pick.
 The Bruins opted for a 2000 pick, selecting Martin Samuelsson.
 Meanwhile, the Bruins sent Bourque and Dave Andreychuk west to the Avalanche, who lost that season’s conference finals.
 Andreychuk moved on after the season, missing out on Bourque’s send-off celebration the next spring with the Cup held high over his head.